qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How do I search all my emails?
 - search doesn't  work
 - How do I do a search through all emails?
+- Where is the search feature for my email account ?
+- Do you have a search in email inbox feature?
+- Do you guys have search feature available?
+I don't find way to search emails.
+- Why is there no search feature?
+- How do I search me emails?
+- How do I do a search through all emails?
+- Hi!
+How do I search for emails on your app?
+- Is there a way to search.?

 ## intent:unblock_email
 - My email was blocked and need to know why and what I need to do to unblock it.